Pauwo/ACIT4640-Labweek7/README.md

 ### 4. Update the Ansible Inventory File

 Edit the `ansible/inventory/hosts.yml` file to include the public IPs or DNS names of your EC2 instances.
-The file should look something like this:
+My file looked like this:

 ```yaml
 all: